mor10/simone/README.md

 Simone's design is focused on typography and aims to put the content front and center.
 Fonts are large and clear and scale according to screen width.
 On wider screens blockquotes and images can be aligned left and right to break out of the main stream and get a pull-quote effect.
 The featured images are responsive through the use of the <picture> element resulting in appropriate image sizes being loaded to fit individual screen sizes.

 ## Features

+## Translations
+Simone ships with English as the default language.
+Translations are available for:
+- Norwegian Bokmål (nb_NO)
+- German (de_DE via Caspar Hübinger)

 ### Customizer options
 Extended options available from the Customizer: